-To transfer your phone number to Vodafone, start by contacting your current network and asking them for a PAC Code.
+To transfer your phone number to Vodafone, start by asking your current mobile network to issue you with a PAC Code.
 A PAC Code is nine-digits long and will authorise Vodafone to take control of your phone number.

-Once you have the PAC Code from your old network, you can give it to Vodafone through this online form.
-Vodafone will then handle the transfer of your phone number to their network (it should normally take place on the next working day).
+Once you have the PAC Code from your old network, you can submit it to Vodafone through this online form.
+Vodafone will then handle the transfer of your phone number (this should normally take place on the next working day).

-As it’s not possible to transfer Pay As You Go credit from another network to Vodafone, you should try to use up the remaining credit on your old network before moving your phone number to Vodafone.
+As it isn’t possible to transfer Pay As You Go credit from another network to Vodafone, you should try to use up the remaining credit on your old network before moving your phone number to Vodafone.

-For a step-by-step guide on transferring your phone number to Vodafone, please select your current mobile network:
+For a step-by-step guide on transferring your phone number to Vodafone, please select your current mobile network from the list below:

 For more information on Vodafone’s Big Value Bundles, please refer to the official Vodafone website.